 4. Freeze your fruit.

-Fruit is best in the summertime, but everyone knows how quickly fruit can spoil.
+The fruit is best in the summertime, but everyone knows how quickly fruit can spoil.
 Why not freeze those fresh blueberries or bananas?
 Frozen melon is a great food to eat after dinner.
 Frozen grapes taste like candy, and will cool you down while you eat them.
 Frozen fruit can be a quick and easy treat for sweaty kids who have been playing outside all day, and for the parents who have been chasing after them!

 5. Open windows in the morning and night.